WELCOME TO CAMP SONSHINE!

 This is the “overnight” version of our already popular High Adventure program at Camp Sonshine.
 Campers will experience days filled with classic camp activities and evening programs that are planned to build friendships and personal growth.

-Expedition 7th – 9th Grade // 5 Nights (Odd-Numbered Sessions)
+Expedition 7th – 9th Grade // 5 Nights (Even-Numbered Sessions)

 This program is designed to create an enriching environment for teens during a pivotal time in their lives.
 Combining favorite camp activities, team challenges, community services projects, and off-site field trips, Expedition provides opportunities for teens to learn and grow with a positive and constructive community of peers and leaders.